 Drivers use their own vehicles to provide rides to any senior who does not have available transportation.
 Rides to medical appointments and other health- related services have priority.
 Rides to non-medical appointments that promote health and wellness can be arranged when a driver is available.
 The maximum number of rides is five per month.
 Rides are provided in Leelanau County and to Traverse City, Long Lake Township, East Bay Township, Garfield Township and Paul Oliver Hospital in Frankfort.

-Assists seniors and their families by understanding the individual’s needs and developing a plan for how ShareCare’s volunteers or community resources can help.
-With the senior’s approval, the Care Coordinator can consult with the nurse at Leelanau County Senior Services or the senior’s health care provider.
+ShareCare is not a medical provider or a replacement for a member’s general practitioner or other health care provider.
+However, because so many of the issues facing seniors have something to do with health, ShareCare has a Senior Wellness Liaison.
+This qualified staff member assists seniors and their families by understanding the individual’s needs and developing a plan for how ShareCare can help.
+With approval, the Senior Wellness Liaison may consult with the staff at Leelanau County Senior Services or the person’s health care provider.

 Phone Reassurance Program